Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 - Mr Wright will continue to focus on the pastoral, domestic aspects of need and a team of staff to ensure that there is a specific academic impact from Pupil Premium strategies (see the work of Mrs Wilson, Mrs Shepherd, Mrs Shortreed outlined above)

-- Maximise the use of Scholar Pack to more efficiently monitor individual child progress/highlight concerns and inform strategic decisions on how best to support identified need.
+- Maximise the use of Scholar Pack and record systems to more efficiently monitor individual child progress/highlight concerns and inform strategic decisions on how best to support identified need.

 - Ensure First Quality Teaching is in place through a comprehensive systems of monitoring and evaluation - including regular pupil progress meetings with the Headteacher and respective coordinators, the setting up of impact files to better follow Pupil Premium groups over time.